AitorB16/Blockchain-based-integrity-monitoring-distributed-net-protocol/README.md

 # Distributed integrity monitoring system based on Blockchain technology
-The aim of the project is to create a multi threaded **network protocol** that monitorizes the integrity of other nodes in a **distributed** way; a **Byzantine fault** tolerant **P2P** network.
+The aim of the project is to create a multi threaded **network protocol** that monitors the integrity of other nodes in a **distributed** way; a **Byzantine fault** tolerant **P2P** network.
 A digest describing a filesystem is received from [File integrity monitoring on linux systems](https://github.com/aritzherrero4/TFG_fsCheckDaemon) underlayer, OS level, project and is spreaded to other network nodes.
-Thus, the nodes will be able to update their local **Blockchains** associated with the sender.
+Thus, the nodes will be able to update their local **blockchains** associated with the sender.
 At the same time, each node will audit other nodes randomly, compraing the received hash with the one stored in local dependencies; each node has the whole structure of the network replicated.
 [Refer to full doucmentation](./documentation.pdf)